postrv/rust-revision/Docs/Arrays and Vectors.md

 Arrays are great when manipulating data of fixed dimensions.

-They're stored in contiguous memory, and take the form `[T, length]`
+They're stored in contiguous memory, and take the form `[T; N]` where `T` is the type of the elements and `N` is the number of elements in the array aka the size or length of the array.

 ## Vectors

 Vectors are contiguous, growable array types - effectively extensible, 1 dimensional arrays.
-In Rust, their size and thus memory requirements would be computed at compile time in order to efficiently
+In Rust, their size and thus memory requirements would be computed at compile time in order to efficiently allocate memory for them.

 ## Ndarray